 About The Author

-Ms. Karina Ochis She is a Dual PhD / Doctor of Applied Leadership Candidate.
+Dr. Karina Ochis is a Dual PhD / Doctor of Applied Leadership Graduate.
+She holds the position of Professor Professor of Communication Studies at Monarch.
 She holds a Master of Arts in Political Marketing from the Rome Business School and a Bachelor of Arts in Politics from The University of London.
 She also holds a Certificate in Digital Strategy from the Online Marketing Institute in San Francisco.
-Ms Ochis is an author, CEO and coach.
+Dr. Ochis is an author, CEO and coach.
 She has spoken at TEDx, Million Marketing Tour (London – Charlotte – Copenhagen – Kiev), Women Speakers Summit Nigeria, Business Days, Elite Business Woman, The Woman, Romanian Academy of Economic Studies and several others.
 At present, she is CEO of Ana Karina Luxury Concept and of KO by Karina Ochis in Romania.